kimbring2/MOBA_RL/README.md

 # Prerequisite
 1. Python 3
+2. tmux
-2. gym-derk
+3. gym-derk
-3. Tensorflow 2.4.1
+4. Tensorflow 2.4.1
-4. Dotaservice of TimZaman
+5. Dotaservice of TimZaman
-5. Seed RL of Google
+6. Seed RL of Google
-6. Ubuntu 20.04
+7. Ubuntu 20.04
-7. RTX 3060 GPU, 16GB RAM is used to run Dota2 environment with rendering
+8. RTX 3060 GPU, 16GB RAM is used to run Dota2 environment with rendering
-8. RTX 3080 GPU, 46GB RAM is used to training 16 number of headless Dota2 environment together in my case
+9. RTX 3080 GPU, 46GB RAM is used to training 16 number of headless Dota2 environment together in my case

 # Derk Environment
 We are going to train small MOBA environment called [Derk](https://gym.derkgame.com/).